Marcionism: Islamic accounts

 The Arabic name for Marcionism, marqiyūniyya, is attested to by several historical sources of the Islamic Golden Age which appear to reveal that a meager Marcionite community continued to exist in the Near East into the tenth century.
-For example, the Thomas of Margā, abbot of the Eastern Syriac monastery of Beth ʿAvē, states that, at the end of the eighth century, the metropolitan bishop of Gēlān and Daylam, Šuḇḥālišoʿ, travelled into the remote parts of his see, preaching "among the pagans, Marcionites and Manichaeans."
+For example, Thomas of Margā, abbot of the Eastern Syriac monastery of Beth ʿAvē, states that, at the end of the eighth century, the metropolitan bishop of Gēlān and Daylam, Šuḇḥālišoʿ, travelled into the remote parts of his see, preaching "among the pagans, Marcionites and Manichaeans."
 In a similar way, the tenth-century Muslim bibliographer Ibn al-Nadim goes so far as to claim that the Marcionites are "numerous in Khurāsān" and that there "they practice openly, like the Manichaeans."
 Although information about the Khorasanite Marcionites is not related in any other historical source, ibn al-Nadīm nevertheless also quotes a "reliable informant" (thiqa), "whom he says had seen Marcionite books and who reported that their script resembled that of the Manichaeans."

 Those medieval Muslim writers who specialized in the study of foreign religions often presented Marcionite theology accurately.
 For example, al-Masʿūdī (d.
 956) states that the Marcionites taught "two principles, good and evil, and justice is a third (principle) between the two," which, according to de Blois, are explicit references to the Marcionite belief in "the good god, evil matter, and the just god."
 In the majority of cases, the Islamic references to Marcionism are references to what has been termed "Neo-Marcionism," a sub-branch of the sect that seems to have lived in Khorasan in the tenth century.
 The classical Muslim thinkers rejected all types of Marcionite theology as deviations from the truth, and some thinkers, such as ibn al-Malāḥimī (d. c.
 1050) wrote polemics against them as others did against Nicene Christianity.
 This did not, however, prevent many of the same thinkers from studying the Marcionites from an anthropological or sociological point of view, as is evident from Ibn al-Malāḥimī's extended reference to the customs of the Marcionites.

 Further scholarship

 In Lost Christianities, Bart Ehrman contrasts the Marcionites with the Ebionites as polar ends of a spectrum with regard to the Old Testament.
-Ehrman acknowledges that many of Marcion's ideas are very close to what is currently known as "Gnosticism", especially his rejection of the Jewish God, his rejection of the Old Testament, and his rejection of the material world, and his elevation of Paul as the primary apostle.
+Ehrman describes Marcionism as rejecting the Jewish God, the Hebrew Bible, and the material world, as well as elevating Paul as the primary apostle.
 There were early Christian groups, such as the Ebionites, which did not accept Paul's writings as a part of their canon.
 Ehrman asserts that Marcion likely "hated Jews and everything Jewish".
+This claim, however, is unsupported by other contemporary historians.